ziedHamdi/user-credits/README.md

 # UserCredits

-@user-credits is an open-source library that how no dependencies.
+@user-credits is an open-source library that has no dependencies.
 It is designed to simplify the implementation of pay-as-you-go features in your back-end services or microservices.

 Whether you're building a subscription-based service, a digital marketplace, or an e-commerce platform, UserCredits provides a flexible and technology-agnostic solution to manage user credits and token-based payments.